patosullivan/andrea-blog/README.md

-# My personal website
+# Andrea's blog

-See it live at [patrick.osullivan.io](http://patrick.osullivan.io).
+The website for my wife, Andrea.
+See it live at [andrea.osullivan.io](http://andrea.osullivan.io).

 ## Built Using